You will be expected to know about the NHS

-The National Health Service (NHS) is the publically funded health care system of the United Kingdom.
+The National Health Service (NHS) is the publicly-funded healthcare system of the United Kingdom.
 It is made up of four semi-independent systems:

-The NHS is part of the welfare state that was fostered by the Labour Government that came into office in 1945.
-It was created by the National Health Service Act 1946, the brainchild of pioneering Health Minister Aneuran Bevan.
+The NHS is part of the welfare state which was fostered by the Labour Government that came into office in 1945.
+It was created by the National Health Service Act 1946 — the brainchild of pioneering Health Minister Aneurin Bevan.

 It was one of Bevan’s founding principles that the NHS should be funded by general taxation as well as National Insurance contributions.
 It’s the reason why health services (like going to the doctor, having surgery or being treated in hospital) are free at the point of use in the United Kingdom.

 Countries without free healthcare normally fund their healthcare systems privately, often through personal health insurance.
-Private healthcare does exits in the UK, but only accounts for a very small amount of healthcare provision.
+Private healthcare does exist in the UK, but only accounts for a very small amount of healthcare provision.

-In 1911 the Prime Minster David Lloyd George introduced the National Insurance Act.
+In 1911, Prime Minister David Lloyd George introduced the National Insurance Act.
 This Act was designed to partially fund healthcare for working people.
-A small amount was deducted from weekly wages, and together with employer and government contributions this meant that the worker was entitled to medical care, retirement and unemployment benefits.
+A small amount was deducted from weekly wages, and together with employer and government contributions, this meant that the worker was entitled to medical care, retirement and unemployment benefits.

 However, medicines still had to be paid for.
 And since women and children were much less likely to be legally employed, they were mostly not entitled to free medical care — a major flaw in the system.

-Various calls for state-subsidized healthcare were made by politicians over the years, although there was also much opposition to the idea, including from the British Medical Association.
+Various calls for state-subsidised healthcare were made by politicians over the years, although there was also much opposition to the idea, including from the British Medical Association.

-Aneuran Bevan was a Labour politician who was Minister of Health for the post-war Clement Atlee government from 1945 to 1951.
+Aneurin Bevan was a Labour politician who was Minister of Health for the post-war Clement Attlee government from 1945 to 1951.

-He was the architect of the NHS, driven by his strong belief that ‘no society can call itself civilized if a sick person is denied medical aid because of lack of means’.
+He was the architect of the NHS, driven by his strong belief that ‘no society can call itself civilised if a sick person is denied medical aid because of lack of means’.

 But many others contributed to its formation, including his predecessor Henry Willink.
-Willink wrote the 1944 White Paper that laid out the founding principles of a National Health Service in the UK, which are still in place today.
+Willink wrote the 1944 White Paper laying out the founding principles of a National Health Service in the UK which are still in place today.

 In his White Paper, Willink declared that NHS services should be: